Independent comparisonAll prices in AUD

 Square is the faster start for a shopfront: order a reader and trade the same day.
 Stripe is the faster start for a website if you have development support, or use its hosted checkout and payment links if you do not.
 With no lock-in either way, you can run both briefly during a transition, for example Square in store and Stripe online, which some omnichannel businesses do permanently.

-In our review scoring both Square and Stripe rate 4.7 out of 5, and they earn it in different areas: Square for in person ease and its all in one ecosystem, Stripe for the depth and reliability of its online platform.
+Square and Stripe earn their reputations in different areas: Square for in person ease and its all in one ecosystem, Stripe for the depth and reliability of its online platform.
 Square's free chargebacks are a genuine cost advantage for businesses that see disputes.

 Pros and cons for this matchup